cockpit-project/cockpit/doc/protocol.md

 useful to provide helpful error messages and suggestions to users.

-The "auth-method-results" object contains a key for each method that cockpit-ws is able to atempt authentication with as well as the result of the atempt.
+The "auth-method-results" object contains a key for each method that cockpit-ws is able to attempt authentication with as well as the result of the attempt.
 For example:

     {